-Table 6 Results of SNF-CNN algorithm in predicting three-classes based on AUC and AUPR criteria and their confidence interval
+Table 6 Results of the SNF-CNN algorithm in predicting triple-classes based on AUC and AUPR criteria and their confidence interval

-Since the previous three-classes DDI models reported AUC and AUPR for comparison, so SNF-CNN results which are shown in Table 6 are reported based on these two criteria.
+Since the previous triple-classes, DDI models reported AUC and AUPR for comparison, SNF-CNN results which are shown in Table 6 are reported based on these two criteria.
 Also, the margin of error with the 95% confidence interval is reported in Table 6.
-The algorithm results have a small margin in the 10- fold CV which shows the robustness and reliability of the proposed algorithm.
+The algorithm results have a small margin in the 10-fold CV which shows the robustness and reliability of the proposed algorithm.